 How to Store a Mattress

 Whether you are storing a memory foam mattress or a traditional spring mattress, the correct method of mattress storage is essentially the same.
 Your primary mission is to maintain the shape of the mattress and prevent mildew.
 Here’s how to store a mattress in a storage unit:

 - When storing remove any bedding first.
 Wrap the mattress securely in a breathable plastic cover and secure the cover with rope or tape.

-- While in storage, keep the mattress at a reasonable temperature – humidity and mold are the greatest threats to the life of your mattress, so it’s important that you take the necessary precautions.
+- While in storage, keep the mattress at a reasonable temperature – humidity and mold are the greatest threats to the life of your mattress, so you might opt for a climate controlled storage unit.

 Below is a more detailed explanation of how to store any kind of mattress for a long period of time while keeping it in tip-top shape.